ChellalakshmiV/Diversity-Inclusion-Analysis/README.md

 - There are only 26 female employees aged above 40, whereas there are 45 male employees in this age range.

 ### Recommendations:
 1. **Enhance Gender Diversity in Executive Hiring:** Implement targeted recruitment strategies to attract and hire more qualified female candidates for executive-level positions.
+Increase the percentage of female executive hires to 30% by the next fiscal year.
 2. **Address Gender Imbalance in Promotions:** Review promotion criteria for equity and introduce mentorship programs for female employees.
+Ensure that at least 40% of promotions at all levels are awarded to female employees within the next two fiscal years.
-3. **Support Career Growth for Females:** Create development programs specifically for female employees, focusing on leadership skills and career advancement.
-Establish clear career paths and provide regular feedback and support to help more females progress to senior roles.
+3. **Support Career Growth for Females:** Enroll at least 50% of female employees in development programs focusing on leadership skills and career advancement within the next year.
+Aim for 20% of these participants to progress to senior roles within three years.
-4. **Improve Retention Strategies for Younger Employees:** Offer career development, flexible work arrangements, and competitive benefits.
+4. **Improve Retention Strategies for Younger Employees:** Reduce turnover rates among employees aged 20-39 by 10% over the next two years by offering enhanced career development opportunities and flexible work arrangements.
-5. **Increase Female Representation in Higher Age Groups:** Implement policies that support work-life balance, such as flexible hours and parental leave, to retain female employees as they advance in their careers.
+5. **Increase Female Representation in Higher Age Groups:**  Increase the retention rate of female employees aged 40+ by 15% over the next three years through the implementation of policies that support work-life balance, such as flexible hours and parental leave, to retain female employees as they advance in their careers.
 By addressing these areas, the company can foster a more inclusive and balanced workplace, enhancing overall employee satisfaction and performance.

 ### Dashboard: